 Human Rights Month

+Robert Parris Moses is an American educator and civil rights activist, known for his work as a leader of the Student Nonviolent Coordinating Committee on voter education and registration in Mississippi during the Civil Rights Movement, and his co-founding of the Mississippi Freedom Democratic Party.
+He is a graduate of Hamilton College and completed a master’s in philosophy at Harvard University.
+Since 1982 Moses has developed the nationwide Algebra Project in the United States.
 He has received a MacArthur Fellowship and other awards for this work, which emphasizes teaching algebra skills to minority students based on broad-based community organizing and collaboration with parents, teachers and students.
-He currently runs the Algebra Project which he developed in 1982 and currently runs in an effort to improve math education in poor communities with the goal of sending more students to the workforce.
+He currently runs the Algebra Project, which is a continued effort to improve math education in poor communities with the goal of sending more students to the workforce.
 Starting as a civil rights leader and transitioning into an advocate for the poor through his work with the Algebra Project, Moses has revolutionized the ideal of equal opportunity and has played a vital role in making it a reality.